 We are truly tireless.
-We're By active, we mean that driven by our curiosity, inspired by new technology and constantly hunting for the next big idea to of-the-line products for customers.
-Every day, we and personalized products for everyone.
+We're driven by our curiosity, inspired by new technology and constantly hunting for the next big idea to continue to create top-of-the-line products for customers.
+Every day, we do our best to create safe and personalized products for everyone.
 And we won't stop until we reach our goals.